Frequently asked questions

 What about foreign language tuition?

 In the first year, pupils study either French or German.
-In the second year all pupils begin a second language chosen from French, German, Russian and Latin.
+In the second year, all pupils begin a second language chosen from French, German, Russian and Latin.

-Is special consideration given to music places?
+Is special consideration given to a child with musical talent?

 What about a child with an Education Health & Care Plan?

-A child with a special educational need is welcome to apply.
+We welcome applications for children with SEND.
 Their application will be treated in the same way as all other applicants.
-We will be guided by current provision at their primary school in deciding if special facilities need to be provided.
-Parents should indicate an SEND on the online Supplementary Information Form (SIF).
-We will inform you of any decision about special arrangements for the assessment tests in writing.
+We will be guided by current provision at their primary school in deciding if we can meet the needs of the child.

-If your child is finally offered a place at the Latymer School, the Head of Learning Support will liaise with you and the primary school in order to put in place any relevant support.
-Read more about our Learning support.
+If your child is finally offered a place at Latymer, the Head of Learning Support will liaise with you and the primary school in order to put in place any relevant support.
+Children holding an Education Health & Care Plan will be considered for admission after consultation with the local authority.

 How do I appeal against a decision not to accept my child?